 What facilities are available?

-There are 15 visitor berths and although this seems a low number, the marina manages to accommodate its guests even in peak seasons.
-All marina pontoons have water, electricity plus Wi-Fi and the marina provides for bicycle hire and rubbish disposal.
-Coin operated shower facilities can be found in the harbour master's building along with coin-in-the-slot washers and dryers.
+There are 15 visitor berths and, although this seems a low number, the marina manages to accommodate its guests, even in peak seasons.
+All marina pontoons provide water, electricity and Wi-Fi, while the marina offers bicycle hire and rubbish disposal.
+Coin-operated shower facilities can be found in the harbour master’s building, along with coin-operated washers and dryers.
 Diesel is available on the quay; large quantities by tanker can be arranged via the harbour master, and smaller quantities by jerry can.
-Further details and prices are available on the Kilmore Harbour Website.Kilmore also offers an excellent chandlery, marine engineering, lift out capabilities that includes boat storage and surveys.
-The village has two mini supermarkets and a post office plus a pharmacy in Upper Kilmore, about 5 km from the marina.
-A wide selection of good pubs and restaurants plus a hotel are all within a short walk from the Marina.
+Further details and prices are available on the Kilmore Harbour Website.Kilmore also offers an excellent chandlery, marine engineering and lift-out capabilities, including boat storage and surveys.
+The village has two mini-supermarkets and a post office, plus a pharmacy in Upper Kilmore, about 5km from the marina.
+A wide selection of good pubs and restaurants, plus a hotel are all within a short walk from the Marina.

 Any security concerns?

 Kilmore is a quiet provincial fishing port with little or no risk of criminality.
-The Marina, where most visiting pleasure vessels will stay, is well protected with key fob security plus 24 hour camera surveillance that is maintained by the harbour office.With thanks to:
+The Marina, where most visiting pleasure vessels will stay, is well protected with key fob security plus 24-hour camera surveillance, which is maintained by the harbour office.With thanks to:

 Image: eOceanic thanks Michael Harpur